moralesresearch/Utilities/System/Welcome.app/Resources/content.en.md

-# Welcome to MR UNIX OS X v10.0 Public Beta
+# Welcome to Sun/OS v6.1 Public Beta

 Welcome to your computer.
 Made simple again.